SpiritBaker/Difficulty-and-AI/README.md

 - Added more efficient Development click for both Players and AI.
 - Added AI events that disbands Mercenary Companies. ( Temporary workaround )
 - War Enthusiasm changes, secondary participants are affected by balance of forces.
 - Limiting Estate privileges that give 5 loans, to 3 loans, disabling it during bankruptcy.
 - Slight buff to new Rampart building.
 - Ramparts and State House no longer considered as manufactries.
 Both have limit per state and no special bonus from trade goods.
--	AI Logic for new buildings.
 - Getting Coal in a province should automatically delete existing manufactory.
 - Light reform growth penalties for Tribes and Nomads.
 - Added Trade Center to Paris, moved fort from Chartres to Paris. ( Should be save game compatible )
+- Adjusting climate & terrain in siberia and manchuria. ( I was really bored )
--	Nerfed Land limit from quantity to 33%, for performance and balance reasons.
+- Reducing Land limit from quantity to 33%, for performance and balance reasons.
+- Reducing Ottoman's Age bonus from 33% to 25% siege ability.
+- AI Logic for new buildings.
 - More aggressive AI logic for new Estates, the bottom line for AI is 20% crown land.
 - More AI logic for new Estates
--	Fixes to existing code, to make everything compatible.
 - Major Fix to AI economy.
 - Various small AI fixes.
--	Adjusting climate&terrain in siberia and manchuria. ( I was really bored )
 - Increased priority for Soldiers Household significantly.
-- Adding missing english localisation.

 Update for 1.29